LIRA DISTRICT

 Strengthen National and Local Government capacities to implement LED envisage Strategic interventions such as equipping LGs with necessary skills to negotiate and manage public-private partnership agreements.

-The human settlement pattern in Lira district is largely a dispersed pattern especially in the rural areas and nucleated pattern in the semi-urban centers such as Aromo Town board, Agweng Town council, Amach Town council and Barr trading center.
+The human settlement pattern in Lira district is largely a dispersed pattern especially in the rural areas and nucleated pattern in the semi-urban centres such as Aromo Town Board, Agweng Town council, Amach Town Council and Barr Trading centre.

 Lira district is rich with some productive resources such as water for agricultural production, fertile soils for farming.
 The district is also rich with variety of crops such soya beans, sun flower and cotton.
 Some of them are used for cooking oil production, whereas re used for milling and cloth production.

 The communities in Lira have unique Lango cultural ways of life that also have implications on development processes that relate to traditional cultural practices such as Marriages, property ownership and accesses, Inheritances, Family relationships, Music Dance and Drama, Agriculture, Health, Art and crafts, Leadership and others.
 Most Lango cultural values have not been properly exploited for economic benefits.
-Also some antiquities have run into extinction or degraded due to laxity of the young generation influenced by Western cultures and lack of documentation and protection that has been a challenge of the past generation.
+Some antiquities have also run into extinction or degraded due to laxity of the young generation influenced by Western cultures and lack of documentation and protection by the past generation.

 However, some of the Lango cultures that can be regained and redeveloped for economic benefits include;